Devinci Kobain Deore 2018 Review

-The Kobain feels longer than the other hardtails we tested.
-The 1146mm wheelbase isn't outrageously long, but the cockpit feels plenty spacious.
-As a result, this bike doesn't have the same jumpy or peppy feel that characterizes the Specialized Fuse, Santa Cruz Chameleon, and Kona Big Honzo.
-The Devinci is most fun with the rubber on the ground.
+The Kobain feels longer than some of the other hardtails we tested.
+The 1146mm wheelbase isn't especially long, but the cockpit feels plenty spacious.
+As a result, this bike doesn't have the same jumpy or peppy feel that characterizes the Santa Cruz Chameleon and Kona Big Honzo.
+The Devinci is the most fun with the rubber on the ground.

-The relaxed geometry creates a fairly pleasant and comfortable ride.
+The relaxed geometry creates a relatively pleasant and comfortable ride.
 With some more aggressive tires and brakes, the fun factor could skyrocket.

 The most fun aspect of this bike is the $1,599 price tag.
 This bike might be particularly attractive to riders on an ultra-tight budget.
 While the Devinci may not have you smiling ear to ear like the Specialized Fuse, it will get you out exploring singletrack.
 That sounds like a pretty fun endeavor to us.

 The Kobain is a reliable and surprisingly calm descender.
 Some poor component choices certainly limit how rad you can get on this bike.
 That said, this is a stable descender that performed respectably.The Devinci has the angles to be a more confident descender on rowdier terrain than our other hardtails.
 The spacious cockpit and slack head tube angle lend themselves to stability at speed and confidence on steeper terrain.
 As mentioned in the Fun Factor section, some components keep the Kobain from reaching its full potential.
 The RockShox Recon is far from our favorite fork but seems reasonably appropriate for a bike at this price point.
 The Shimano M315 brakes simply don't have enough power to shut your speed down.
 This problem is exacerbated by the Kenda Havok tires, which don't have substantial braking knobs.